umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations.md

 - bang-bang controlling board temperature between ~30C and ~50C
   - for reference, constant-cooling equilibrium is ~28C and overtemperature lockout is 70C.

 ## Start burning in a new batch
 - Inspect the "ready for burn-in" box and decide on the LVR types
-- Make sure that the Maraton is off
 - Update the database according to the selected LVRs' IDs
 - Mount LVR in the SBC, and double-check that wedge locks are tightened
+- Check the status of Maraton (if already running for DCB burn-in, be aware of the channels going to the lower SBC)
 - Attach thermal sensors on 4 boards:
   - put sensor's flat side against an open area of the board (without SMD componments)
   - press the sticky putty to secure sensors in place